Nuclear Technology

 Hot Fusion {& Rex Gandy, Auburn U, colloquium 14.10.1997.}

-* Reactions: First generation will use D + T = + n, easier to get although T is radioactive.
+* Reactions: First generation will use D + T = α + n, easier to get although T is radioactive.

-* Inertial confinement: Multiple laser/particle beams converge on a target that compresses and heats up a D-T mixture; Works in H bombs, not much known about controlled lab conditions; n = 1024/cm3, = 10–10 s.
+* Inertial confinement: Multiple laser/particle beams converge on a target that compresses and heats up a D-T mixture; Works in H bombs, not much known about controlled lab conditions; n = 1024/cm3, τ = 10−10 s.

-* Magnetic confinement: Open traps (magnetic mirrors, they leak); Closed traps (tori with helical nested field lines), Tokamak (USSR 1950's, current in plasma) and Stellarator (USA 1950's, helical coils); n = 1014 cm–3 (10–3 atm!), = 1 s.
+* Magnetic confinement: Open traps (magnetic mirrors, they leak); Closed traps (tori with helical nested field lines), Tokamak (USSR 1950s, current in plasma) and Stellarator (USA 1950s, helical coils); n = 1014 cm−3 (10−3 atm!), τ = 1 s.

 * Applications: Commercial electric energy; military.

-* Status: 1997, largest is JET (Joint European Torus) Tokamak, near Oxford, UK; Produced 13 MW peak (50% of input) [@ Nat(97)nov]; 2002, Claims of tabletop d-d fusion by sonoluminescent bubbles [@ Taleyarkhan et al Sci(02) + pn(02)mar; news pn(04)mar]; 2006, ITER fusion reactor gets final approval, completion expected by 2015.
+* Status: 1997, largest is JET (Joint European Torus) Tokamak, near Oxford, UK; Produced 13 MW peak (50% of input) [@ Nat(97)nov]; 2002, Claims of tabletop d-d fusion by sonoluminescent bubbles [@ Taleyarkhan et al Sci(02)mar + pn(02)mar; news pn(04)mar]; 2006, ITER fusion reactor gets final approval, completion expected by 2015; 2009, The 2018 start date for ITER is not realistic; 2012, Further delays for the €15 billion ITER effort; 2013, Despite NIF's failure to achieve ignition, an independent review panel says the technology holds enough promise to continue research; 2014, ITER is consuming most of the US fusion-energy budget, looks set to cost as much as US$50G — about 10 times the original estimate — and will not begin its first fuelled experiments before 2027, but some upstart companies have raised money to try alternative designs.

 * Future: 1997, Stellarators on the rise; ITER (International Thermonuclear Experimental Reactor) planned.